redis/redis-io/views/documentation.md

 * [Benchmarks](/topics/benchmarks): See how fast Redis is in different platforms.
 * [Redis Releases](/topics/releases): Redis development cycle and version numbering.

+Embedded and IoT
+---

+* [Redis on ARM and Raspberry Pi](/topics/ARM): Starting with Redis 4.0 ARM and the Raspberry Pi are officially supported platforms.
+This page contains general information and benchmarks.

 Troubleshooting
 ---